 As a binational office, our work in the Canadian context is also non-partisan and aligns with the policies set forth for nonprofits by the Canada Revenue Agency.

 No, a letter to government officials or a statement made by the denomination does not claim to speak for all the members of the CRCNA.
 When the CRCNA articulates a view on a social or political matter (or when it is silent on those matters), it does so as an institution, not as a collection of individuals who all agree on everything.
 These views are voiced after there has been a position formed, based on thorough study, discussion, and/or decision by its Synod.
 Not all members will agree with every public position – statement or silence – taken by its church.
-The OSJ has not been tasked with representing the majority of members’ views on issues.
+The CRCNA's social justice ministry has not been tasked with representing the majority of members’ views on issues.
 Instead, it has been tasked with interpreting the positions of the denomination, together with the instructions of Synod to advocate for and with those who suffer injustice, to make determinations about how to raise the CRCNA’s collective voice.

 In these highly polarized times, the existence of differing views can take on such importance that it threatens the unity that the church is called to pursue.
 When a member objects to certain positions taken (or not) by the denomination, it is in the spirit of unity, understanding, and respect that members are encouraged to offer their perspective.
-Staff at the OSJ is willing to listen and learn from those who view issues differently and to consider how those different views may relate to ethical positions adapted by synod.
-And, even in the midst of disagreement, the OSJ is called to continue its work..
+Staff are willing to listen and learn from those who view issues differently and to consider how those different views may relate to ethical positions adapted by synod.
+And, even in the midst of disagreement, the CRCNA is called to continue its work.
 Justice work is inherently controversial, because it aims to change the policies and power structures that make and keep people poor and oppressed.
 The CRCNA’s investment of resources in addressing the root causes of injustice is a distinctive of our denomination that shows how deeply we value the biblically-rooted, sometimes unpopular, prophetic role of the church.
 Even when we disagree on how it is implemented, we do not disagree that the church must work in the public square.
 The integrity of the gospel requires us to stand with and advocate for those who have been dehumanized and devalued by forces of wealth and power.
 This gospel, which promotes those who the world says are last to a position of first importance, can also expose the painful reality of privilege and complicity.
 Anger, denial and conflict can be the beginning of the Holy Spirit’s movement toward discovery, repentance, and restoration.